Cushing Street / Luis Gutierrez Bridge over Santa Cruz River

 The final design of the structure evolved to a fairly typical structural system of Super VI Modified AASHTO girders, two spans with a center pier consisting of a two column bent with cantilevered sidewalks, retaining historical detailing, a complex form, architectural quality and proportion which makes for a very unique structure.
 Integrated public art that grew from an involved public participation process also graces the bridge with meaningful and locally historic motifs.

+A successful collaboration between many design, fabrication, construction, public and private entities brought to fruition a bridge that incorporated the goals of the stakeholder group and brought their vision to reality.
 The consultant team consisted of AMEC, prime consultant; Structural Grace, Inc., bridge design; Sage Landscape Architecture, Inc., landscape architecture and environmental reporting; R.A.
 Alcala & Associates, Inc., electrical engineering; and Terracon Consultants, Inc., geotechnical analysis.